cpozos/WindowsUtilities/README.md

 # WindowsUtilities

-The aim of is project is to provide access of some old functionalities of legacy code (NET Framework) to new created code (NET Core and Standard).
+The aim of is project is to provide to new created code (NET Core and Standard) access to some old functionalities of legacy code (NET Framework)

-The first functionality is manage Resource files which are commonly known as .resx files.
+The first functionality is be able of manage Resource files which are commonly known as .resx files.